Read Write Inc. Spelling Programme

 How the Log Books support your child to spell

-All children now have log books and these are important in helping them to practise the spellings they need to learn from each unit.
+All children have a log book and these are important in helping them to practise the spellings they need to learn from each unit.
 Each unit explains the rules and gives handy tips and rhymes for remembering these.
-During the week the children will log the spellings they found tricky.
-At the beginning of the next unit they will do speed spell which will assess their ability to spell words with the previous weeks spelling pattern correctly.
-Again they will log any words that were misspelt from this activity.
+During the week, the children will glue the spellings that they will need to learn for a spelling test into the log book.
+At the end of the unit, the children will then have a test on the unit words that they have been learning along with some of the ‘tricky’ words for their year group.
+The children will record their results in the Log book.

-- Ask your child to explain the rule for the week and get them to give you example words so that you can build up a word bank that can be referred to frequently.
+- Ask your child to explain the rule for the week and get them to give you example words with that spelling rule.

-- When your child is writing in their learning log remind them to use their dots and dashes and ‘fred fingers’ to spell.
+- When your child is writing in their learning log/at home remind them to use their dots and dashes and ‘fred fingers’ to spell.

 - Encourage your child to edit their own writing for misspelt words using the sounds chart in the log books to choose the right grapheme.